A degree conferred following the successful completion of a university examination, e.g. Bachelor, Diplom, Doctor, Magister Artium, Master's Degree.

 Consecutive (successive both in terms of schedule and content) Bachelor's and Master's programs are degree programs that build upon each other as regards content; the consecutively designed Bachelor's and Master's programs may not exceed the maximum five year time frame designated by the standard period of study; degree programs can also be completed successively at different universities or types of institutions of higher education and even after a phase of professional activity between the first and second degree; in the case of consecutive degrees, the Master's Degree entails either a deeper specialization within the chosen field of study or an interdisciplinary further academic qualification; Master's Degrees should be distinguished by either being research-oriented or application-related; in addition there are post-graduate Master’s Degree programs that require a minimum of one year professional practice.

-see class period.
+see lecture period.

 Credit points are a quantitative measure of the work required by the student.
 One CP is allocated for an estimated student workload of 25 to 35 hours of in-class and independent study time.
 The credit point thereby represents achieved learning performance; it is a kind of bonus point that is credited to the student's personal point account at the end of a semester for the successful participation in a course (module); in order to earn a degree in a subject, the student must have attained a certain number (determined by subject-specific regulations) of such credit points in his or her point account; the term credit point represents a decoupling from an organization unit defined by hours per week, which reflects the teaching workload of a course; the stress now lies on the learning workload for the student.